 Day 6: Hike The Lost Villages of Hvar, Croatian Peka Lunch

-The little ones can burn off some energy as you hike through the splendid hill country and follow an ancient trail which, in medieval times, used to be the main road connecting Hvar Town with Stari Grad on the north side of the island.
+The little ones can burn off some energy as you hike through the splendid hill country and follow an ancient trail that, in medieval times, used to be the main road connecting Hvar Town with Stari Grad on the north side of the island.
 Pass through several secluded villages, taking in the island's traditional architecture and way of life, and see Malo Grablje, a charming if slightly eerie village that was abandoned during the 1960s—its empty streets and ghostly buildings will be sure to intrigue older kids.

 As you walk, your guide will share colorful tales about the history of the island.
 You'll also get to stop for lunch at a nearby restaurant, where you'll enjoy a traditional Croatian meal cooked in typical local fashion using a peka: an iron bell covered in hot embers.

 Later today, you can take a cable car ride up to Srđ, a 1,300-foot (412 m) mountain just outside the city walls.
 The cable cars have floor-to-ceiling windows that offer even the littlest travelers in your party the same great views as the adults.
-Older teens might also like to tour some of the sites where HBO's "Game of Thrones" series was filmed, such as Mineeta Tower and the gardens of Trsteno Arboretum.
+Older teens might also like to tour some of the sites where HBO's Game of Thrones series was filmed, such as Mineeta Tower and the gardens of Trsteno Arboretum.
 Relax at your hotel tonight before you continue your adventures tomorrow.

 Day 8: Sea Kayaking Around Lokrum Island